 - Stories – Narratives from the Sources of our Unitarian Universalist tradition that illuminate and support the workshop activities.

-- Handouts – Sheets you will need to print out and copy for participants to use in the workshop.
+- Handouts – Sheets to print out and copy for participants to use in the workshop.

 - Leader Resources – Background information and/or activity directions you will need during the workshop.